Podcast processor configuration files

 # Stitch a collection of individual JPEG slide images together with the

 # recorded audio.
-Notice that the four times for the audio correspond
+Notice that the punch in and punch out times for the

-# out time of the last frame, respectively.
+# punch out time of the last frame, respectively.

 # Extract slide images from a PDF and merge with the recorded audio.